Differences

 This shows you the differences between two versions of the page.

-Both sides previous revisionPrevious revision | |
+| Both sides previous revisionPrevious revision | |

-start [2025/05/11 12:40] – admin | start [2025/05/11 18:36] (current) – admin |
+| start [2026/01/27 22:18] – Added link to page for operations admin | start [2026/01/28 15:49] (current) – admin |

-The MT&A is an N scale model, 1 inch representing 160 inches.
+| The MT&A is an N scale model, 1 inch representing 160 inches.
 I have chosen to build the model using the T-Trak standards.
-By building the model as a series of modules, I can focus on one module at a time or I can build several modules in phases.
-I can also build a model that is larger than what I can setup to operate in my primary location, but provide a more interesting system for educational uses. | The MT&A is an N scale model, 1 inch representing 160 inches.
+By building the model as a series of modules, I can focus on one module at a time, or I can build several modules in phases.
+I can also build a model that is larger than what I can setup to operate in my primary location but provide a more interesting system for educational uses. | The MT&A is an N scale model, 1 inch representing 160 inches.
 I have chosen to build the model using the T-Trak standards.
-By building the model as a series of modules, I can focus on one module at a time or I can build several modules in phases.
-I can also build a model that is larger than what I can setup to operate in my primary location, but provide a more interesting system for educational uses. |
+By building the model as a series of modules, I can focus on one module at a time, or I can build several modules in phases.
+I can also build a model that is larger than what I can setup to operate in my primary location but provide a more interesting system for educational uses. |

 | |